-The Australian Gliders have quickly put the disappointment of their last loss behind them, easily taking care of Algeria 90-25 in the classification games of the 2018 IWBF World Championships.
+The Australian Gliders have quickly put the disappointment of their last loss behind them, easily taking care of Algeria 90-25 in their classification game of the 2018 International Wheelchair Basketball Federation (IWBF) Wheelchair Basketball World Championships.

 The young duo of Georgia Munro-Cook (28 points, nine rebounds, four assists) and Annabelle Lindsay (20 points) then came off the bench and maintained the pressure, pushing Australia’s lead out to 26 at quarter-time.

-The Gliders will now prepare for their final game of the tournament tomorrow as they take on Brazil, a team they beat in the group stage, in a battle for ninth place.
+The Gliders will now prepare to face Brazil in their final game of the tournament tomorrow (25 August), in the battle for ninth place.

 By Basketball Australia